-We belong to an organization engaged in Al ethics and quality, and actively exchange views with other affiliated companies on best practices for providing information on Al system's performance and other attributes.
-Al system users should be provided with sufficient information about Al systems, but because not all users, whether they are consumers or other users, are knowledgeable about details of characteristics and limitations of Al, it is not appropriate to think that it is enough merely to give Al system users information unilaterally.
+We belong to an organization engaged in AI ethics and quality, and actively exchange views with other affiliated companies on best practices for providing information on AI system's performance and other attributes.
+AI system users should be provided with sufficient information about AI systems, but because not all users, whether they are consumers or other users, are knowledgeable about details of characteristics and limitations of AI, it is not appropriate to think that it is enough merely to give AI system users information that is difficult for anyone other than experts to understand or huge amounts of detailed information unilaterally.
 In order to consider appropriate ways of providing information, it is important for companies to not only have direct user experience of their own, but also indirect contact with large numbers of users through exchanges of views with other companies.